nadeemsangrasi/milestone-4-assign/README.md

 3. **Comments Section**: Integrating user interaction features such as comments on blog posts.
 4. **E-Commerce Features**: Developing key features of an e-commerce platform, including product management, cart functionality, and product detail pages.
 6. **Static and Dynamic Pages**: Leveraging Next.js capabilities for static and dynamic page generation to enhance performance and user experience.
-7. **Authentication with next-auth**: Leveraging Next-auth capabilities for security and user experience.
+7. **Authentication with Next-Auth**: Leveraging Next-Auth capabilities for security and user experience.
 8. **Utilized SSG and SSR**: Utilized both SSG and SSR pages for optimal performance.

 ---